 Welcome to our chord finder, where we'll talk all about identifying chords based on their notes!
 Want to find the chords for that hit new song on the radio?
 Our chord finder will analyze the notes you hear to tell you exactly what chord is playing.
 So grab a glass of water that's cooler than a

-C7♭9 chord, and let's get to analyzing some chords!
+C7♭9 chord, and let's analyze some chords!

 How do I use the chord finder?